gatsbyjs/gatsby/docs/blog/2020-04-07-virtual-gatsby-days-2020-CFP/index.md

   - community
   - gatsby-cloud
 ---
-Whether we gather in person or online, Gatsby Days conferences are all about the experiences and perspectives of the community.
+Whether we gather in person or online, Gatsby Days conferences are all about the collective experiences and perspectives of the amazing Gatsby community 💜.

 The next Gatsby Days will take place on June 2-4, 2020, from 1:00-3:00pm EST each day.
 This is a virtual event and will be live-streamed on YouTube.
 This means all speakers will need a computer, decent internet connection, and some kind of microphone/camera setup (the camera in your computer is great!)
 All speakers will receive a $500.00 stipend from Gatsby following the conference.